Gov. Gordon wins Wyoming GOP primary in bid for 2nd term

 CHEYENNE, Wyo.
-(AP) — Gov. Mark Gordon has a clear path to reelection after winning the Republican primary in Wyoming on Tuesday, while more competitive Republican primary races shaped up for secretary of state and state superintendent of public instruction.
+(AP) — Gov. Mark Gordon has a clear path to reelection after winning the Republican primary in Wyoming on Tuesday, while state Rep. Chuck Gray won the GOP primary for secretary of state.
+Megan Degenfelder defeated incumbent Brian Schroeder in the GOP primary for state superintendent of public instruction.

-Democrats, meanwhile, have all but ceded these offices to Republicans, fielding just two candidates who don't even have websites for governor and just one Democratic candidate running for state superintendent.
+Democrats, meanwhile, have all but ceded these offices to Republicans, fielding just two candidates who don't even have websites for governor and just one candidate for state superintendent.

 Here's a look at the races for Wyoming's five statewide elected officials: